LICADHO Monitor and Medical staff on the field

 Children's Right training session

-- Information and Education: advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with youths.
+- Training & Information: Advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with youths.

-- Public Advocacy and Outreach: human rights cases are compiled into a central electronic database, so that accurate information can be easily accessed and analyzed, and produced into periodic public reports (written, audio and visual).
+- Public Advocacy & Outreach: human rights cases are compiled into a central electronic database, so that accurate information can be easily accessed and analyzed, and produced into periodic public reports (written, audio and visual).

 In addition, LICADHO conducts advocacy at the national level to bring about reforms, and works with other local and international NGOs to influence the government.
 LICADHO regularly produces comprehensive reports and briefing papers, and is one of the main sources of information on human rights in Cambodia.